niklaskorz/setlX-addons/README.md

 `mvn clean install` in the `interpreter` directory of the [SetlX repository](https://github.com/herrmanntom/setlX/tree/v2.6.0).
-In the code snippet below, replace the string `$setlXJarDirectory` with the value that is asigned to the variable setlXJarDirectory in your SetlX start script.
-In order to install the addons, open a shell in the directory where setlx-addons.
+In the code snippet below, replace the string `$setlXJarDirectory` with the value that is assigned to the variable setlXJarDirectory in your SetlX start script.
+In order to install the addons, open a shell in the directory where setlx-addons has been installed.
 Then, building the addons is achieved with the following commands:

 - `cd http`
 - `gradle clean fatJar`